"More than stupid": Russian fans thumb nose at "humiliating" Olympic ban

 "Some Olympic athletes are absolutely guilty, but not these ones," he said.
 "Why make them pay?"

 Russia's 11th-hour attempt to get another four dozen of its athletes and coaches to qualify for PyeongChang failed just before the games started.
-Officials with its sports program have denied any systemic doping program.
+Officials with its sports program have denied any systemic doping.

 Irina Dzidziguri, of Moscow, who has traveled to 14 Olympic Games as a pin memorabilia collector, said she has spoken with Russian athletes and chalked it up to politics — and jealousy.